-Intervention groups to support children on the SEND register are planned for as necessary and detailed on their Individual Provision Maps and a variety of teaching methods (such as precision teaching), based around those which are Dyslexia-friendly, are used to support the learning styles of different children.
+Intervention groups to support children on the SEND register are planned for as necessary and detailed on their Individual Provision Maps and a variety of teaching methods, based around those which are adapted for each child's learning needs, are used to support the learning styles of different children.
 In this way, no child will be excluded from participating in writing activities.